-If you believe your insurer has unfairly denied your claim based on gender identity:
+If you believe your private insurer has unfairly denied you insurance based on gender identity:

 - You must file an appeal through the insurance provider.
 Your appeal will likely be denied by your insurance company and they may include more than one step of appealing.
 You must complete all levels of internal appeal with the insurer.

 - At the same time as you are going through the appeals process, file a complaint with DCBS.You may receive help with your complaint from an insurance consumer advocate by calling 1-888-877-4894 or by going to this website: http://www.cbs.state.or.us/ins/consumer/tomake.html

 - Share your story with Basic Rights Oregon to make a lasting change for all Oregonians.
 Email Resources@BasicRights.Org to share your story.